 Are grey horses rare?

-Grey horses are somewhat rare.
-Grey horses are rare because, due to how the gene slowly depigments the horses coat, a grey horses only visibly grey for 3 to 4 years of their life.
-Before they turn grey they are generally the base coat color they were born with, and after the grey gene’s depigmentation process completes, at 6 to 8 years old, genetically grey horses appear white or fleabitten (speckled) white.
+Grey horses are unusual because, due to how color fades slowly, a grey horse is only visibly grey for 3 to 4 years of their life.
+Before they turn grey they are generally the base coat color they were born with.
+After the grey gene’s depigmentation process completes, at 6 to 8 years old, genetically grey horses appear white or fleabitten (speckled) white.

 The prevalence of the grey gene varies between horse breeds.
 In some breeds- like Lipizzaner, Percheron, and Andalusian- which are already somewhat rare breeds- the grey gene is common.